IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-editing.md

 ### Defining Themes

 We can now define the theme using our palette.
-The cells are styled by the [grid-theme]({environment:sassApiUrl}/index.html#function-grid-theme), so we can use that to generate a theme for our {ComponentName}:
+The cells are styled by the [grid-theme]({environment:sassApiUrl}/index.html#function-grid-theme), so we can use that to generate a theme for our `{ComponentName}`:

 ```scss
 $custom-grid-theme: grid-theme(